osmbe/website/_posts/2015-11-19-en-mits-dave-swarthout.md

 Garmin Basecamp screenshot -
 located at N18.54171° E98.94377°

-## Why do you map ?
+## Why do you map?
 What motivates you?

 I map mainly because I love maps and always have.
 Contributing to an open source map of the world is wonderful stuff and plays well to my talents and disposition.
 There is also a part of me that feels making a map is a contribution to our culture and to a sense of place that many of us lack because we no longer reside in the neighborhoods we lived in as a child; I am certainly one of those.
 We are truly citizens of the world and mapping the places we live in makes them more familiar, more like home.